besford/multiserver/README.md

 # Multiserver
 Multiserver is a simple multithread web server written in C for Ubuntu 14.04.
-This project was written for the purposes of learning how http web servers work while experimenting with threadpooling, chroot jails, and other functionality.
+This project was written for the purposes of learning how http web servers work while experimenting with thread pooling, chroot jails, and other functionality.
 ## Getting started
 ### Prerequisites